pytools4dart/pytools4dart/doc/06_tools.md

+# tools
-This notebooks present the main functions for database management into this package
+This notebook present the main functions for database management into this package

+## voxreader

+## dbtools
+Submodule `dbtools` is a toolbox of functions to manage and explore DART databases.
+At the moment there is only a small number of functions:

+- `import2db` : add optical properties to database
+- `get_models` : explore the

 ```python
 from pytools4dart.tools import dbtools